 All NSU students have an advisor.
 Your advisor is listed at the top of your Degree Works Audit accessible through goNSU.
-If you do not see your advisor, contact the college department secretary, the Student Academic Success Center, or the University Advising Center for assistance.
+If you do not see your advisor, contact the college department secretary or the University Advising Center for assistance.

 When do classes start? and When are finals?

 Check out the Academic Calendar.
 Pay close attention to finals times as they do not coincide exactly with regular class times.